Structed/godot-playfab-party/README.md

 # godot-playfab-party
 The PlayFabParty SDK for Godot!

 This repo is a currently in planning state and cannot be used in Godot as of now.
 Please watch the repo for news!

+In the meantime, you can do two things:

+* ℹ️ Join the [Discussions!](https://github.com/Structed/godot-playfab-party/discussions) - let us know what you want to see, how you want to see PlayFab Party integrated in Godot or whatever comes to your mind related to this project!
-In the meantime, check out [godot-playfab](https://github.com/structed/godot-playfab) - the GDscript native base SDK for PlayFab for Godot!
+* 👀 check out [godot-playfab](https://github.com/structed/godot-playfab) - the GDscript native base SDK for PlayFab for Godot!

 # Hackathon 2022
 `godot-playfab-party` will be a project created during the Microsoft Global Hackathon 2022 - the worlds largest hackathon!